FT-Labs/pdwm/README.md

 ## dwm-phyOS (dwm and dwmblocks in one)
 ## Clickable and modifiable dwmblocks without compiling, all editing can be done from configuration files

-### DO NOT USE GITLAB ISO FOR NOW, IT IS OLD.
-LINK WILL BE HERE WHEN IT IS AVAILABLE.

 ### Gifs

 ![alt text](https://github.com/FT-Labs/phyOS-dwm/blob/screenshots/screenshots/g1.gif)